 Light: Kohleria needs plenty of bright light to bloom.
 Keep out of direct sunlight.

-Water: Spring through fall, water thoroughly and allow the top 2 inches (5 cm) to dry out between waterings.
+Water: Spring through fall, water thoroughly, and allow the top 2 inches (5 cm) to dry out between waterings.
 In winter, water just enough to prevent leaves from wilting.
-Rhizomes store water so it's more tolerant of dry soil than wet.
+Rhizomes store water, so it's more tolerant of dry soil than wet.

-Humidity: Kohleria prefers relative humidity above 50%, but will tolerate lower levels.
+Humidity: Kohleria prefers relative humidity above 50% but will tolerate lower levels.
 Use a room humidifier or a humidity tray to maintain moist air.
 Don't mist this plant because the hairy leaves will trap moisture, which will cause spots and possibly botrytis.

-Temperature: Average room temperatures 65 to 75°F (18 to 24°C).
+Temperature: Average room temperatures between 65 and 75°F (18 and 24°C).
 Don't expose your plant to temps below 60°F (16°C).

 Soil: Peat moss-based potting mix with perlite added for good drainage.
-African Violet potting mix is ideal.
+The African Violet potting mix is ideal.

 Keep the soil evenly moist during the growing season, but take care not to overwater.
 Dry soil will cause the plant to go dormant.
 Soggy soil will quickly cause the rhizomes to rot.

-This one likes to be slightly pot-bound, and blooms best this way.
+This one likes to be slightly pot-bound and blooms best this way.
 Repot in spring when it has outgrown its pot.
 Always use a container with drainage holes to prevent soggy soil.

 Divide rhizomes in spring and pot separately.
-Or take 4-inch (10 cm) leaf tip cuttings with at least 1 pair of leaves attached and root in moist potting mix.
+Or take 4-inch (10 cm) leaf tip cuttings with at least one pair of leaves attached and root in moist potting mix.
 Cover the whole thing with plastic or a glass cloche to hold in moisture.
 Cuttings root easily in about 4 to 6 weeks.